Arozarena's early homer sends Rays past skidding Yankees 3-1

 Some fans booed when Andújar struck out to end the seventh with Josh Donaldson on third, and there were more when Jose Trevino struck out to end the game.

 Díaz and Issac Paredes started the game with singles.
 One out later, Arozarena gave the Rays a 3-0 lead by lifting a 1-1 fastball into the left field seats for his 16th homer.
-It was Arrozarena’s fourth homer in five games after the right fielder went homerless in 16 straight games.
+It was Arozarena’s fourth homer in six games after the right fielder went homerless in 16 straight games.

+“I was looking for a pitch to connect on,” Arozarena said through a translator.
+“I was hoping to hit a home run, that’s kind of what I was looking for but I’m mostly just happy we got the victory.”

 Cortes (9-4) allowed three runs and four hits in seven innings.
 He struck out three, walked none and retired 19 of his final 21 hitters.